Read

 cursor=cursor[str],

-where=(e.author_id == author_id_1) | (e.author_id == author_id_2),
+where=(i.author_id == author_id_1) | (i.author_id == author_id_2),

 )